%2520(1).jpeg)

 - #alerts: notifications (goals, red cards, lineups) via authorized bots

-- #debrief: post-match (notes, debates, memes)
+- #debrief: post-game (notes, discussions, memes)

 3.1.
-What works without taking risks
+What works without taking any risks

-- You synchronize the start ("3, 2, 1, play") or you use a timer bot.
+- You can either count down to start (“3, 2, 1, play”) or use a timer bot

 - forward the stream to a server,